RosterElf Logo

 Schedule B covers employees in social and community services who are not in home care, crisis accommodation, or family day care.
 This includes disability support workers (non-home care), support coordinators, case managers, intake workers, and community services roles.

-Equal Remuneration Order (ERO): Schedule B wages include ERO loadings.
-From 1 December 2024, ERO wage rates apply.
-The next scheduled increase is 1 December 2025.
-Always use the current SCHADS Pay Guide to confirm ERO rates.
+Equal Remuneration Order (ERO): The final ERO instalment applied in full since 1 December 2020.
+Current SACS and crisis accommodation rates reflect both the ERO and the 3.5% annual wage review from 1 July 2025.
+Always use the current SCHADS Pay Guide to confirm current rates.

 Schedule B minimum weekly wages (ERO rates from 1 july 2025)